Bid on City of Concord Surplus Items

 See 'Policies and Procedures'

 The process for awarding a contract for a 'public' project is defined by the California Public Contract code.
-Specifications and bidding procedures for major construction and improvements of public buildings, streets, drains, sewers, utilities, parks or playgrounds are primarily under the Community & Economic Development Division and/or Public Works Division.
+Specifications and bidding procedures for major construction and improvements of public buildings, streets, drains, sewers, utilities, parks or playgrounds are primarily under the Community and Economic Development Division and/or Public Works Division.

 View Bid opportunities and CIP - Capital Improvement Projects.